miranda-ng/miranda-ng/plugins/KeyboardNotify/docs/readme.txt

 Installation
 ------------
-Just the typical Miranda way: drop keyboardnotify.dll into your plugins folder, restart Miranda and configure the options as you like... voil‡! done!
+Just the typical Miranda way: drop keyboardnotify.dll into your plugins folder, restart Miranda and configure the options as you like... voil–∞! done!
 NO OTHER FILES ARE REQUIRED.

 Options